 Castle Rock (6,649 ft) is the highest summit on Stansbury Island, just West of Salt Lake City.
 It's the second largest island in the Great Salt Lake, and was named after Howard Stansbury who led the expedition in the area.
 Stansbury Island is a fun geological feature as well - it is dotted with shale, limestone, and dolomite rock.
 A large part of the island is private property, and used by cattle ranchers.
-It's very important to stay out of the private area -it is routinely watched by land owners and crossing into that area serves a large fine.
-Hiking this route to Castle Rock will keep you out of the private land, so you can still make the summit to this desert-like peak.

 The Sun Tunnels in Utah is a sculpture for the stars and sun, created by Nancy Holt in 1976.
 It consists of four large concrete tubes (each 18 ft in diameter and 68 ft long), laid out in an "X" configuration.
 When peered through on the Winter solstice, the sun appears through two of the tunnels; and on the Summer solstice, the sun appears through the two other tunnels.
 In addition to viewing the sun, the holes drilled in the sides of the tunnels allow patterns of light inside allowing you to see the shape of various constellations of Draco, Perseus, Columba, and Capricorn.